mddazure/bastion-and-secure-hub/README.md

 :point_right: VWAN Secured Hub configured to secure internet traffic through the hub firewall breaks Azure Bastion.

 # The Solution
 Azure Bastion Premium Tier introduces new Session Recording and Private Only features.
-Bastion Premium is in preview, available in the Azure Early Updates Access Program regions Central US EUAP and East US2 EUAP and accessible through this [Portal flight link](aka.ms/pobpreview).
+Bastion Premium is in public preview.

 Private Only makes Bastion accessible to clients via a private IP address, taken from the AzureBastionSubnet, only.
 When this feature is enabled, the Bastion instance does not have a public endpoint.